Lukmanovr/TCS_labs/content/_index.md

 We look forward to working with you and exploring the exciting world of theoretical computer science.
 {{< /columns >}}

-{{< hint info >}}
-**Disclaimer**
-We are always looking for ways to improve the Theoretical Computer Science Lab sessions website and make it a valuable resource for our students.
-That's why we welcome and encourage your participation in making the website better.
-{{< /hint >}}
 There are a few ways you can get involved:
 - You can provide feedback on the website's content and organization.
 - You can suggest new features or resources that you think would be helpful.